ujazishere/cirrostrats-frontend/README.md

       VITE_ENV=dev
       VITE_APP_AVOID_FLIGHT_AWARE=true

-      # EDCT fetches(DO NOT USE IN DEV TO AVOID UNNECESSARY PROCESSING):
+      # EDCT fetches(DO NOT USE IN DEV TO AVOID UNNECESSARY PROCESSING) - 1 equals true .
+Comment it out to avoid EDCT fetch:
       # VITE_EDCT_FETCH=1

       # Test backend data